skypilot-org/skypilot/llm/llama-3/README.md

 </p>

-## Why use SkyPilot to deploy over commercial hosted solutions?
+## Why use SkyPilot vs. commercial hosted solutions?

 * No lock-in: run on any supported cloud - AWS, Azure, GCP, Lambda Cloud, IBM, Samsung, OCI
 * Everything stays in your cloud account (your VMs & buckets)